5 ways pitching competitions are just like running a small business

-It’s no different when you run your business day in, day out.
-Whatever you’re about to do, whether it’s a meeting with a prospective customer, devising new products or services, or even a new marketing campaign, the success comes from doing your homework properly.
+It’s no different when you run your business day in, and day out.
+Whatever you’re about to do, whether it’s a meeting with a prospective customer, devising new products or services, or even a new marketing campaign, success comes from doing your homework properly.
 If you’ve done that, then you’re ready and very little can flummox you and get in the way of your success.

 2. Don’t let self-doubt creep in